nmsa/tma-framework-m/development/server/README.md

 ```

 First, `setup-testing-mode.sh` script runs the required commands to create the persistent volumes for Zookeeper and Kafka.
 Then, it deploys these two components.
 Then, it creates `topic-monitor` topic in Kafka pod.
 Finnaly, Apache Flume is deployed in Kubernetes Cluster.
-With Zookeeper, Kafka, and Apache Flume running and the topic created, the next step is to deploy the Monitor application.
+With Zookeeper, Kafka, and Flume running and the topic created, the next step is to deploy the Monitor application.
 The file called `monitor-api-python.yaml` creates a Kubernetes Deployment of the Monitor application.
 In order to create that deploy, you should run:
 ```sh
 kubectl create -f monitor-server-python/monitor-api-python.yaml
 ```